illinois-cs498vr/illinois-cs498vr.github.io/_assignments/submission_instructions.md

 1. Go to *Edit → Project Settings → Player*.
 Make sure the “Virtual Reality Supported” box under XR Settings is checked.
 1. Go to *File → Build Settings*.
 1. Open the scene with your work for the MP.
-1. Click “Add Open Scenes”.
+1. Click *Add Open Scenes*.
 You must have saved the scene to the assets folder for this to work.
-1. Click “Build”.
+1. Click *Build*.
 1. This will create an executable (`.exe`) for running the build, a folder containing your scene data, and `UnityPlayer.dll`.
 Make sure this executable runs correctly on the Rift before submitting.

 ### Step 3: Copy the Input Manager file

-1. Shut down your project, and navigate to Your_Project_Folder→ProjectSettings
+1. Shut down your project.
+1. In your project folder, go into the `ProjectSettings` folder.
 1. Find the `InputManager.asset` file, and copy it to your submission folder.
 This will allow us to replicate any new gamepad buttons or joysticks you mapped.